Ruth Ellis (activist): Recognition

-Ellis became a staple at the Michigan Womyn’s Music Festival soon after it began.
+Ellis became a staple at the Michigan Womyn's Music Festival soon after it began.
 On her 100th birthday, she was sung "Happy Birthday" by the San Francisco Dyke March of 1999, which she led.

 Ellis has been recognized in major LGBT publications across the country.
 A documentary movie about her was made called Living With Pride: Ruth Ellis @ 100.
 The film won several awards at film festivals.
 In 2009, Ellis was inducted into the Michigan Women's Hall of Fame.
 In 2013, she was inducted into the Legacy Walk, an outdoor public display which celebrates LGBT history and people.

 Ellis was the oldest contributor to Piece of My Heart: A Lesbian of Colour Anthology, in which she was interviewed by Terri L. Jewell.

+In 2025, Ellis was featured in Kaila Adia Story's article "Black Dahlias – The Radical Black Femme and Black Feminist Traditions Within Black Studies."
+An analysis of her life and her contributions to her community was placed in historical context with other Black femme and queer activists across American history: "Her advocacy for Detroit's Black LGBTQ+ community, and the opening up of her home as a place of respite and rejoice, indeed laid the groundwork for our modern-day concepts of "safe spaces," and "chosen family."

 Ruth Ellis Center

 The Ruth Ellis Center honors the life and work of Ruth Ellis and is one of only four agencies in the United States dedicated to homeless LGBT youth and young adults.
 Among their services are a drop-in center, supportive housing programs, and an integrated Health and Wellness Center that provides medical and mental health care.

+The center had its grand opening in September of 2000, and the 101-year-old Ellis attended the event and spoke: "It's been a miracle to me to see my name on a building, the Ruth Ellis Center, that's taking care of young people.
+I hope you have plenty of success and I hope you get grants that will help you go further and further."

+Bentley Historical Library Collection

+In 2000, Ellis assembled and donated a collection of materials from her life from around 1910-2000 to the Bentley Historical Library at the University of Michigan in Ann Arbor.
+The collection, called the Ruth Ellis papers, includes photos of Ellis and her friends and family, correspondence to and from her, and a recording of a radio interview with her.
+The collection also includes Keith Boykin's book Respecting the Soul:Daily Reflections for Black Lesbians and Gays which is dedicated to Ellis.